 The fee for zoning permits can be determined by reviewing the Development Fee Guide.

 Permit fees are due when permits are issued.
-Annual renewal rates will be equal to the amount of the original zoning permit fee.

 Monitoring Your Project